 - the residuals are independent of each other

 - the residuals are normally distributed

 - the relationship between Y and the model parameters is linear

 So let’s see how some of the different model types extend this model in different ways.

 Generalized linear models

-The link function you choose will depend on which distribution you are choosing for the outcome variable.
-For example, a binomial residual can use a probit or a logit link function.
-A Poisson residual uses a log link function.
+The link function you choose will depend on which conditional distribution you are choosing for the outcome variable.
+For example, a binomial distributed variable can use a probit or a logit link function.
+A Poisson distributed variable usually uses a log link function.